aswanevelder/node-bulk-csv-to-mongo/README.md

 NodeJS function to bulk import csv data to MongoDB

 # Installation
-Use the package manager npm to install node-bulk-csv-to-mongo.
+Use the package manager npm to install bulk-csv-to-mongo.

 ```
-npm i node-bulk-csv-to-mongo
+npm i bulk-csv-to-mongo
 ```

 # Usage